rileyjson/Cheetah-Sign/Design/BusinessRequirements.md

 # Business Requirements

-**BR1: We need an in-house application used by Cheetah Flow Administrators to send legal documents to clients, allow clients to sign them, and then return and store the document for safekeeping.**
+**BR1: We need an in-house application used by Cheetah Flow Administrators to send and track legal documents to clients, allow clients to sign them, and then return and store the document for safekeeping.**

 This is the heart of the assignment.
 Typically for this role, Cheetah Flow would use DocuSign.